Nattie-G/chaos-equations-lua/README.md

 z (zoom) fast-forward: go faster (mulitplier configurable in options)
 x (slow) slow-forward: go slower (mulitplier configurable in options)
 c (rewind)     rewind: hold c down to play the visualisation backwards
-r (random)  equation: generate a new random equation and reset t
-t (time)  reset time: reset t to -1.2
-mouse wheel    scale: change the scale the equation is shown at
+b (back)      history: go back to the previous equation in history n (new)      equation: generate a new random equation and plays it t (time)   reset time: reset t to watch the same equation again mouse wheel     scale: change the scale the equation is shown at

-## options
+## options (configurable in source code / in game)
 trails:     true/false  whether to display a trail behind each point
 colour:     true/false  when true generate a unique hue for each point.
 Otherwise use white
 number:     integer     how many points to calculate and display. (recommended < 1000)